allyourbankarebelongtous/pleb-vpn/README.md

 #### Node Updates
 **Raspiblitz** - Just update by reflashing your sd card.
 Pleb-VPN should re-install along with all of your other apps.

-**MyNode** - Until Pleb-VPN is added to the mynode app store, you'll have to SSH into the node and run this command after you update or reflash your sd card:
+**MyNode** - Until Pleb-VPN is added to the mynode app store, you'll have to SSH into the node and run these commands after you update or reflash your sd card:
-`sudo chmod +x /mnt/hdd/mynode/pleb-vpn/pleb-vpn.install.sh && sudo /mnt/hdd/mynode/pleb-vpn/pleb-vpn.install.sh update`
+`sudo chmod +x /mnt/hdd/mynode/pleb-vpn/pleb-vpn.install.sh` `sudo /mnt/hdd/mynode/pleb-vpn/pleb-vpn.install.sh update` `sudo /opt/mynode/pleb-vpn/pleb-vpn.install.sh restore`

 #### Uninstall Pleb-VPN
 To Uninstall, there is an "Uninstall" button at the very bottom of the home page.
 This will uninstall